Do Tulips Need a Lot of Water? Tulip Water Requirements

 - The pot should then be placed inside a plastic bag, and the bag should be sealed before the soil can be watered.
 Ten weeks of storage should be done at a temperature between 35-48°F. Only water the soil until it is completely dry.

 - Take the pot out of the cold storage and put it somewhere that is between 50-70F so that it may get enough sunlight.
 When the top layer of soil has dried, it is time to water the plants.
-You should continue to add water until moisture begins to drip from the bottom, at which point you should dump the collected water from the drip tray.
+You should continue to add water until moisture drips from the bottom, at which point you should dump the collected water from the drip tray.

 - Last but not least, once the flowers have finished blossoming, snip them off.
 When the foliage turns yellow or dies, you can eliminate or plant the bulbs in the garden.